 In an effort to provide quality television service for students and staff, most of the channels are digital, high definition, and do not require a set-top box cable receiver.
 However, a QAM (quadrature amplitude modulation) tuner is needed to receive the full range of channels offered.
 Many newer televisions come equipped with QAM tuners.
-For televisions without QAM tuners, a digital conversion box can be purchased; Campus Technology Services recommends the iView 3500STBII.

-Occasional reception problems may occur and should be reported by calling the Campus Technology Services Help Desk (phone # 315- 312-3456) between 8:00 a.m. and 7:00 p.m.
+Occasional reception problems may occur and should be reported by calling the Campus Technology Services Help Desk (phone # 315-312-3456) between 8:00 a.m. and 7:00 p.m.
 Monday through Thursday and 8:00 a.m. and 4:30 p.m. on Fridays; there are no evening or weekend services.